lukejmann/mio/README.md

 event notification for building high performance I/O apps with as little overhead as possible over the OS abstractions.

 This crate is a fork from the original [Mio](https://github.com/tokio-rs/mio) library to support compilation into WebAssembly.
-Once compiled into WebAssembly, Mio applications can run inside the [WasmEdge Runtime](https://github.com/WasmEdge/WasmEdge#readme), which is a lightweight alternative to Linux container apps.
+The WebAssembly app can run inside the [WasmEdge Runtime](https://github.com/WasmEdge/WasmEdge#readme) as a lightweight and secure alternative to natively compiled apps in Linux container.

 ## Usage